-- 6.18 As described at paragraph 6.16, savings have been identified which are to be reinvested to support the implementation of an additional (51st) fire engine to provide improved capacity to respond to emergencies, increased coverage within the city centre of Manchester and enhance ability to save lives and property.
-This element of the Fire Cover Review is to be funded from the savings with a minor residual pressure of £0.200m. - 6.19 Further investment is required in Prevention, Protection and Response to enable the Service to proactively respond to the ongoing transformation of the city-region, particularly in and around central Manchester, where increasing number of high-rise buildings are combining with an ageing infrastructure, increasing the risk of fires spreading and being more difficult to put out.
-Whilst increasing resilience, the service also seek to improve response times where possible. - 6.20 The Service intend to explore the possibility of the introduction of a further fire engine as part of the investment into Response which would increase the total number of appliances to 52 as per the original plans within the Fire Cover Review which gained support through the public consultation.
+- 6.17 As described at paragraph 6.15, savings have been identified which are to be reinvested to support the implementation of an additional (51st) fire engine to provide improved capacity to respond to emergencies, increased coverage within the city centre of Manchester and enhance ability to save lives and property.
+This element of the Fire Cover Review is to be funded from the savings with a minor residual pressure of £0.200m. - 6.18 Investment is required in Prevention, Protection and Response to enable the Service to proactively respond to the ongoing transformation of the city-region, particularly in and around central Manchester, where increasing number of high-rise buildings are combining with an ageing infrastructure, increasing the risk of fires spreading and being more difficult to put out.
+Whilst increasing resilience, the service also seek to improve response times where possible. - 6.19 In addition to the investment in prevention and protection, the proposed precept increase will also allow the introduction of a further fire engine as part of the investment into response which would increase the total number of appliances to 52 as per the original plans within the Fire Cover Review which gained support through the public consultation. - 6.20 The investments and increase in frontline services enable more prevention, more protection and better response.